RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

            :x: Make sure you are using the correct range

    f.
 If you do NOT want Sheets to change the cell references when you are
-      copy/pasting you can use a $ in front of the row or the column and that tells sheets to "leave this reference alone".
+      copy/pasting you can use a $ in front of the row or the column, which tells sheets to "leave this reference alone".
 We see some examples of this later.